-When spending time in the outdoors, it’s important to carry a map and compass – but also, crucially, to know how to use them.
+Knowing how to read a map is important when spending time in the outdoors.
 Here’s our guide to how to read a map, orientate yourself and choose the best type of map that suits your needs, so you can become a navigation ace.

-Being able to read a map is an essential life skill if you plan on exploring the hills or going backcountry.
+Being able to read a map is an essential life skill if you're discovering new local footpaths or planning future hiking and backpacking escapades.
 Although phones have GPS and countless navigation apps, it is important not to rely on them entirely as your sole source of navigation.
 Phone batteries can run out, or you may be stuck somewhere remote with no phone or satellite signal.
 In these scenarios being able to read a map is more than just useful – in some areas, it can be a life-saving skill.
 Here’s a simple guide to getting started.

 Locating the right map

 There are many different types of maps out there.
 For hiking and other outdoor adventures, you will need a proper topographical map, produced by cartographers to a clearly identified scale, such as the excellent 1:25,000 and 1:50,000 maps produced by Ordnance Survey in Britain.
 (More on what those scales mean below.)

 At first glance, it can be overwhelming trying to work out what such a map shows you, as there is an awful lot of information to take in.
 However, consult the legend (sometimes called the key) and you will discover what the various icons, symbols and lines represent, including footpaths and riding trails (bridleways).

 Topographical maps show the landscape from above, looking directly down, so it’s useful to imagine how the terrain you’re traversing would look from a bird’s eye view.
 As well as showing the landscape of an area, maps will often show a number of other features that help us identify where we are, including roads, rivers, buildings, large overhead power lines, trees and lakes.